microtrain/bootcamp/13-Express/06-AuthApp.md

 ## Login Form

-[</> code](https://github.com/microtrain/mean.example.com/commit/xxx) We will start by loading a closure into a variable called ```authApp```.
+[</> code](https://github.com/microtrain/mean.example.com/commit/703d65db611b6b63880a1e4fefddff84ee211c30) We will start by loading a closure into a variable called ```authApp```.
 Then we will add a method to create a form, load that form into to the view and update the styles.

 Before we start writing code we will run ```gulp watch``` this will automatically compile all changes made to source code into distribution code.

+> I would typically run this from the terminal in my IDE.
+This allows me to watch the Gulp process while I writing code.
 ```sh
 cd ~/mean.example.com
 gulp watch